rpires71/milestone2/README.md

 **Tasks**

 - [ ] Descriptions are written clearly and briefly.
-- [ ] Booking pages or main search have links included.
+- [ ] Package pages or main search have links included.
 - [ ] Usability and precision of links are tested.
 - [ ] Add internal menu links to other pages.